hojulian/fido/docs/docs/reference/fido/robot/component/sensor.md

 Represents a sensor on the robot.

-Internally, a sensor listens to a specific ROS topic and updates the robot&#x27;s internal state.
-For instance, a Odomer listens to the /odom topic and update the robot&#x27;s `x`, `y`, `z` coordinates.
+Internally, a sensor listens to a specific ROS topic and updates the robot's internal state.
+For instance, a Odomer listens to the /odom topic and update the robot's `x`, `y`, `z` coordinates.
 A sensor only starts listening to updates once the simulation has started.
 It will stop updating once the simulation is destroyed.

 ### handle\_updates